dlab-berkeley/fairML/docs/02_risk_of_violent_recidivism.md

-# Risk of Violent Recidivism
+# Bias in the Data (Risk of Violent Recidivism Analysis)

 ## Setup